core-wg/href/draft-ietf-core-href.md

 For instance, the scheme name "coap" has the scheme-number 0 and is represented as an unsigned integer by a zero-length CoAP Option value.

-[^location-scheme]

-[^location-scheme]: TO DO: Discuss the need for a
-    location-scheme-numeric option?

 ## ACE AIF {#toid}

 The AIF (Authorization Information Format, {{-aif}}) defined by ACE by